Deacon Hill Land Purchase Appeal

 We have a one-off opportunity to buy this land, but we must act quickly.

 Thanks to a generous gift left to us in a Will, we already have a contribution towards the purchase price and ongoing management costs.
-But we urgently need to raise a further £150,000 to complete the purchase in a few weeks time.
+But we urgently need to raise a further £150,000 to complete the purchase.
+To date (30th March 2020) we have received kind donations totalling £123,067, and now have less than £27,000 left to raise.
 Without the introduction of winter grazing and clearance of scrub, which is invading the chalk grassland, we fear that wildlife benefiting from the site, particularly the Duke of Burgundy colony, could be lost.
 Can you help?

 We can see a future at Deacon Hill

 Where the Duke of Burgundy butterfly is not only protected but helped to flourish and recolonise nearby areas where it is currently missing.
 Other wildlife and farmland birds who use the site will benefit from improved habitat management, such as yellowhammer, whitethroat, and small mammals such as voles and field mice.
 Together we can add this landscape to our vital network for nature, to create a wilder Winchester and help the area to become a beautiful gateway to the South Downs National Park.

 Together we can purchase this land for wildlife, most notably the Duke of Burgundy butterfly.